onassar/PHP-Template/README.md

 I could then create a `TwilioConnect` tag that would use the [TurtlePHP-TemplatePlugin](https://github.com/onassar/TurtlePHP-TemplatePlugin) to automatically insert the approriate code.
-Something like this:
+The code generally looks something like this:

     <style type="text/css">
     	#twilio-connect-button {